Dudleya pulverulenta (Nutt.) Britton & Rose

 Chalk Liveforever, Chalk Dudleya, Chalk Lettuce

-Dudleya pulverulenta is a ground-hugging, slowly-clumping succulent with beautiful up to 18 inches (45 cm) wide rosettes of chalky-white leaves surrounding a up to 2 inches (5 cm) thick basal stem.
+Dudleya pulverulenta is a slowly clumping succulent with beautiful rosettes, up to 18 inches (45 cm) in diameter, of chalky-white leaves surrounding a up to 2 inches (5 cm) thick basal stem.
 Stout, silvery-white, up to 2 foot (60 cm) long spikes arch upwards and bear clusters of reddish flowers in late spring to early summer.

 How to Grow and Care